 All managers should understand the basic principles that guide the design of transformation processes.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: What Is Operations and Supply Chain Management?

-63. The goods-services continuum consists of which set of the following categories?
+57. The goods-services continuum consists of which set of the following categories?